 Yes, there are toilets, accessible toilets and baby changing facilities.

 Yes, there are baby changing facilities.

 Yes, there is an onsite restaurant and snacks are available.

 Yes, The Heights of Abraham is wheelchair friendly and has accessible toilets.

 Due to the natural gradient of the site and natural formation of the caverns, certain areas of the estate are inaccessible to wheelchairs and people with mobility issues or of limited vision.

-The Heights of Abraham has not told us if they are fully pushchair friendly.
+No, The Heights of Abraham have stated they are not pushchair friendly.

 Dogs are welcome